Top tips to stay cool on hot summer nights

-- Lower your body temperature before bed
+- Lower your body temperature

-- What to wear to bed when it's hot
+- What to wear in bed

 ‘Your body temperature needs to drop slightly before you go to bed, which is why you just can’t sleep when you’re too hot.
 An ideal bedroom temperature should be around 16 to 18°C, so it can be difficult to get comfortable in a hot and stuffy space, which leaves many people suffering from a disturbed night’s sleep,’ according to Simon Williams of the National Bed Federation (NBF).

 Keep your curtains and blinds drawn during the day to keep the heat of the sun out of your bedroom.
 Shutters and blackout blinds are ideal for hot weather, preventing sunlight from entering but still allowing air to circulate.
 If you don’t have black out blinds or curtains, then a silk eye mask can help prevent unwanted light from disrupting your sleep.
 Silk is also cooling against the skin and naturally breathable.

 Turning any electrical appliances and lights you don't need off can also help as many electrical items and lights give off heat.
 Keep your fan on though as it will help air to circulate and provide a welcome cooling draft.

 CHANGE YOUR DUVET

 Swap to a lower tog summer duvet, which will provide a lot less thermal insulation than your winter duvet.
 A 4.5 tog duvet is the perfect tog rating for summer. scooms also offer an ultra light 2.5 tog duvet for high summer nights and hot sleepers.
 Make sure your duvet is made with a natural, breathable filling like goose down, which offers four times more air circulation than a synthetic duvet filling.